mbakereth/django-coffeeshop/README.md

 `cd django-coffeeshop/coffeeshop/vagrant`

-then
+If you don't have an M1 Mac, build the machine with

 `vagrant up`

+If you do have an M1 Mac, use the following command instead:

+`vagrant up --provider docker`

 This should build a VM called `coffeeshop`.
-It will create the VM in VirtualBox, install Ubuntu, all the necessary packages and start an Apache web server running the toy application.
+It will create the VM in VirtualBox (or a Docker container on Mac M1, configured to look and feel like a VM), install Ubuntu, all the necessary packages and start an Apache web server running the toy application.

 Now build the second VM:

 `cd ../../csthirdparty/vagrant`

 `vagrant up`

+or, on Mac M1,

+`vagrant up --provider docker`

 This will build the second web application as a separate VM: `csthirdparty`.